 Stateless Query Layer

-This design makes sure the Query Service cluster can be easily managed by Kubernetes (aka. k8s) or be deployed on the cloud, which by the way is already available for Nebula Graph.
-See how to deploy Nebula Graph on Kubernetes.
+This design makes sure the Query Service cluster can be easily managed by Kubernetes (aka. k8s) or be deployed on the cloud.
+A cloud deployment is already available for NebulaGraph.
+See how to deploy NebulaGraph on Kubernetes.

-- The second way is to configure the client library with all Query Service hosts’ IP addresses.
-The client will randomly pick one to connect.
+There are two ways to balance the Query Service load.
+The most common way is to place a load balancer in front of the Query Service.
+The second way is to configure the client library with all Query Service hosts’ IP addresses.
+The client will randomly pick one to connect to.

 Each query engine takes the request from the client, parses the statement, and generates an Abstract Syntax Tree (AST).
 Then the AST will be handed over to the execution planner and the optimizer.
 The final AST will be passed to the executors.

-For a detailed explanation, please refer to the introduction to the query engine.
+Below is a flow chart of how NebulaGraph’s query engine works.
+For a detailed explanation, please refer to an introduction to the query engine.